tropicsquare/tassic/README.md

  ### TS validation board TS01 + TS02
     For security evaluation we can provide boards used for validation and characterization.
-Setiup allows full white box access and open chip configuration.
+Setup allows full white box access and open chip configuration.